Yandex Salario Data Architect en Moscow Metro Area | RUB 2.12M-RUB 9.46M+ | Levels.fyi

-La compensación de Data Architect in Moscow Metro Area en Yandex va desde RUB 2.12M por year para G14 hasta RUB 9.46M por year para G18.
+La compensación de Data Architect in Moscow Metro Area en Yandex varía de RUB 2.12M por year para G14 a RUB 9.46M por year para G18.
 Ver el desglose de salario base, acciones y bonos para los paquetes de compensación total de Yandex. Última actualización: 10/8/2025

 Nombre del Nivel